 n = µ0

 where BWChannel(1) and BWChannel(2) are the channel bandwidths of the two respective NR component carriers according to Table 5.3.2-1 with values in MHz, μ0 is the largest μ value among the subcarrier spacing configurations supported in the operating band for both of the channel bandwidths according to Table 5.3.5-1 and GBChannel(i) is the minimum guard band for channel bandwidth i according to Table 5.3.3-1 for the said μ value with μ as defined in TS 38.211.
-In case there is no common μ value for both of the channel bandwidths, μ0= 1 is selected and GBChannel(i) is the minimum guard band for channel bandwidth i according to Table 5.3.3-1 for μ = 1 with μ as defined in TS 38.211.
+In case there is no common μ value for both of the channel bandwidths, n = 1 is selected and GBChannel(i) is the minimum guard band for channel bandwidth i according to Table 5.3.3-1 for μ = 1 with μ as defined in TS 38.211.

 The channel spacing for intra-band contiguous carrier aggregation can be adjusted to any multiple of least common multiple of channel raster and sub-carrier spacing less than the nominal channel spacing to optimize performance in a particular deployment scenario.